Federated Deep Learning for Intrusion Detection in IoT Networks: Introduction

 \section{Introduction}

-The increasing adoption of \ac{IoT} devices in industrial applications, smart home deployments and public infrastructure and the ever-evolving attack vectors and threat actors have increased cyber-security risks dramatically.
+The increasing adoption of \ac{IoT} devices in industrial applications and public infrastructure as well as the ever-evolving attack vectors and threat actors have increased cyber-security risks dramatically.
 The complexity and heterogeneity of these systems exacerbate the impact of an attack, ranging from data theft to service disruption and human injury, rendering the security of \ac{IoT} devices a significant task~\cite{kumar2023challenges}.

-In an attempt to enhance the security of \ac{IoT} devices, several studies have focused on \ac{AI} to build more sophisticated threat detection models.
+In an attempt to enhance the security of \ac{IoT} devices, several studies have focused on AI to build more sophisticated threat detection models.
 Traditional \ac{IDS} solutions base their operations on \ac{ML} models trained centrally in the Cloud and then deployed across multiple devices.
 Nevertheless, this centralised approach often suffers from increased network overheads and high latency~\cite{Ferrag}, thereby resulting in slow detection of malicious traffic, lack of scalability and unresponsiveness to attacks in the worst case.
-In addition, the centralised collection of system data can result in data privacy and secrecy violations.
+In addition, centralised data collection can lead to data privacy and secrecy violations.
 These challenges urge the need to develop effective \acp{IDS} tailored to the requirements of modern \ac{IoT} systems.

 In 2017, Researchers at Google introduced \ac{FL}, a distributed learning paradigm that preserves user privacy and data confidentiality~\cite{pmlr-v54-mcmahan17a}.
 In \ac{FL}, multiple clients collaboratively train a global model under the orchestration of a central server without sharing any raw data. \ac{FL} can be used to implement a distributed \ac{IDS} addressing the aforementioned requirements~\cite{AlMarri2020FederatedML}.
 However, the authors in~\cite{CAMPOS2022108661} note that most intrusion detection research using \ac{FL} utilises unrealistic data distribution among the participants and inappropriate datasets.